-Bridges Announces the MATT Van - Mobile Addiction Treatment Team
+Bridges Launches the State's First Mobile Addiction Treatment Unit

-Bridges is launching the State's first Mobile Addiction Treatment Team for opioid addiction.The mobile unit will be called M.A.T.T.'s Van.
-Starting April 1st, the Van will be parked at the Beth El Center in Milford every Monday from 11:00am-3:00pm and on Main St. Near West Haven City Hall/West Haven Green every Tuesday and Wednesday from 1:00-5:00 p.m.
+Bridges launched the State's first Mobile Addiction Treatment Team for opioid addiction.The mobile unit is called M.A.T.T.'s Van and it will be parked at the Beth El Center in Milford every Monday from 11:00am-3:00pm and on Main St. near West Haven City Hall/West Haven Green every Tuesday and Wednesday from 1:00-5:00 p.m.

 "Our goal is to save lives and provide faster, easier access to treatment in our towns and neighborhoods," said John Dixon, Bridges CEO & President.
 "We know that Medication Assisted Treatment (MAT) is the most effective tool we have right now to battle opioid addiction.
 Taking the first step to treatment is extremely difficult.
 We hope this mobile service will make that step a little bit easier for many who are suffering and at risk of overdose and death today."

-M.A.T.T.'s Van will also park in Milford each week at the Beth El Center on 90 New Haven Ave.
-It will be staffed by a physician and a peer recovery support counselor.
+M.A.T.T.'s Van is staffed by a physician and a peer recovery support counselor.
 No medication will be carried in the vehicle or by staff.
 Bridges offers Medication Assisted Treatment at its main clinic in Milford by appointment.
 Funding for the services is from a grant from the CT Dept. of Mental Health & Addiction Services.